Worldwide shipping with track & trace

 Limited range: Like VHF signals, UHF signals have a more limited range due to their higher frequency.

-Less suitable for long distance communications: Although less susceptible to interference, UHF signals are less suitable for long distance communications than HF signals.
+Less suitable for long-distance communications: Although less susceptible to interference, UHF signals are less suitable for long-distance communications than HF signals.

 Terms explained

-• Line-of-sight communication: direct line of sight communication with no obstacles between the transmitter and receiver.
+• Line-of-sight communication: direct line-of-sight communication with no obstacles between the transmitter and receiver.

 • Ionosphere: Part of the atmosphere that reflects RF signals for long-distance communications.